 That’s not to say we must avoid all of those if we want safety and security.
 After all, the most fun and exciting parts of life often involve some healthy dose of the unwise.
 However, there’s a difference between diving heedlessly into a high-risk situation and stepping in knowing that something could go wrong and preparing for that possibility.
 Caution isn’t – or at least doesn’t have to be – driven by terror or fear.
 It can simply be a practical acknowledgment that risk exists and that you should mitigate it.
 Think of it like bundling up more warmly as temperatures drop or testing only a tiny mouthful of a new dish: small steps you take to ensure you won’t be cold or that you won’t be stuck with a giant bite of lava food burning your mouth…just with higher stakes.
 As long as you stay thoughtful and intentional about where you go, who you go with, and when you go, you will be able to avoid or head off a large portion of the “random” crimes that make headlines.

 Some attacks do come in unexpected settings, though, or you misread the potential for danger somewhere and don’t take as many precautions as might have been wise.
 You need not be helpless then either, if you have a base level of preparation to respond to people who might want to hurt you.
 That’s where getting training in using verbal and physical deescalation and defensive skills is especially helpful, along with the kind of mental preparation that comes from reading news stories or watching assault videos with a critical eye, for the lessons you can learn in spotting situations that can go downhill.
 Maybe you don’t think about it before you head out the door, but you notice someone watching your holiday shopping a little too closely while you are at a store.
 Any early warning tingle you get is better than not knowing your day is going to go wrong until you are suddenly ambushed.
 More specifically, studying pre-assault cues can give you an idea that an attack is imminent and that you better get to defending yourself now.
-If you don’t know what those are or would like a review, here is a short video that discusses several of the most important ones.
 When you can spot a bad guy coming, you may be able to deter them from finishing their thought of hurting you, the earlier the better, but you can stop them or save yourself even after they have already started to do you harm.

 Having the skills and carrying the tools that allow you to keep yourself self aren’t just useful in the event something goes horribly wrong.
 They’re part of what can give you the confidence to go out there in the first place even if you know bad guys roam the world, because you’ll know that you will be able handle a worst-case scenario.
 The trick is to make sure that those skills are well-polished and the tools are truly effective, so that they do not give you a false sense of security.
 In order to do that, you’ll need to research what you’re using with reputable sources, and practice using them on a regular basis against true resistance.
 That means you have to try them out in safe environments, against people who working with and against you to expose the gaps and weaknesses in your defensive toolkit, because there will be some.
 It’s okay, even preferable, that there are because finding them allows you to fill those holes whether by getting in some more practice or by learning a new strategy, before you need it for real.